diegomaureira/SAMWISE/README.md

 📢 **[May 2025] Check out _SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation_** — a unified framework powered by SAM2, supporting points, boxes, scribbles, and masks.
 No external models, no prompt-specific tweaks. 👉 **[Checkout SANSA](https://github.com/ClaudiaCuttano/SANSA)**

+📢 **[June 2025] Try SAMWISE on your own data**: we’ve added a simple script to run SAMWISE on  videos or images using textual prompts. 👉 [Try SAMWISE on Your Own Data](#️-try-samwise-on-your-own-data).

 ## 👀 SAMWISE in Action
 <!--